olivier-2018/dt-exercises/mooc-object-detection/README.md

 - Navigate to the folder and start the documentation with `dts exercises lab`.
 It will open a page in your browser.
 The login password is `quackquack`.
 Make sure you do not have other Jupyter notebooks already open.

-- Go to the first folder (`01-Pinhole-Camera`), open the notebook file, and follow through.
+- Go to the first folder (`01-CNN`), open the notebook file, and follow through.

-- You will have to execute the activities in order, from `/01-Pinhole-Camera` to `/04-Image-Filtering`.
-Skipping activities might result in errors.
+- You will have to execute the activities in order, from `/01-CNN` to `/02-Object-Detection`.
+There will also be some parts where you will have to go and exercute Google Colab notebooks (so that you can have access to a GPU).
+We will provide these instructions where necessary.

+It is possible to run things on your local machine if you have a GPU (or even if you don't), but we are not providing instructions for this workflow to keep things simple and streamlined.

 ## Submit the homework

-- After completing the activities, you can proceed to `/05-Visual-Servoing` and follow the instructions to submit your assignment.
+- The instructions to submit the homework are at the end of the `/02-Object-Detection` notebook.
+Please follow them to submit your assignment.